 Dear Friends, Clients, Business Associates and Neighbors,

-November marks the sixtieth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
+December 2022, marks the 80th edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
 We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos County and beyond.

 In this edition, we offer the following: